ChelseaTolnai/tic-tac-toe/README.md

 - On any API request a disable/loading spinner is present.
 - API requests to the game engine includes the bearer token in the Authorization header (example “bearer ${token}”).
 - The client side validates server’s response board and announces “You win” / “AI win” or “Draw”.
 If this is the case the user is  able to “reset” the board and start a new game.

+### Page Not Found - `/*`

+Simple screen for any other invalid paths potentially entered into url by user.
+Has a link on page prompting users to go back to main path `/` to play game.

 ## AI Server